Remortgage For Debt Consolidation – Updated May 2026

 Before diving in and explaining how you can reduce your monthly outgoings, you need to know precisely what is happening with a remortgage for debt consolidation before agreeing to anything.

-Remortgaging to pay off bad debt may seem like a superb idea to you while you’re facing high premiums on credit card debt, paying off a new car or perhaps still paying for that holiday from a few years back.
+Remortgaging to pay off bad debt may seem like a superb idea to you when you’re facing high credit card debt, paying off a new car, or perhaps still paying for that holiday from a few years back.

-The likely fees involved and what about an early repayment charge for the additional borrowing?
+What are the likely fees involved, and what about an early repayment charge for the additional borrowing?

-Spending on luxuries happens, but it’s not just luxuries that bring people to the option of remortgaging.
+Spending on luxuries does happen, but it’s not just luxuries that lead people to consider remortgaging.
 Debt doesn’t start out bad.
 It starts off manageable, then it mounts up to an unmanageable level, straining your household finances and spiking your blood pressure with worry to the extent that you’d do almost anything to feel like you have a handle on things once again.

-One of our points of pride is in the fact we’ve helped people save very significant amounts of money in interest or have been able to reduce people’s monthly outgoings – often drastically.
+One of our points of pride is that we’ve helped people save significant amounts of money on interest or reduce their monthly outgoings – often drastically.

-So can you remortgage for debt consolidation?
+So, can you remortgage to consolidate debt?
 As you read on, you’ll discover the tremendous impact of debt consolidation to the most affordable and manageable level available.
 This does change the lives of those who have got into increased levels of debt and are struggling to keep up.

 To get a handle on bad debt, especially when you’re considering remortgage for debt consolidation, you ought to be super knowledgeable about this capital raising option and that’s what we’re going to help you do…